-The most important regulatory development expected is the further amendment of Act 5/2015, in order to align it with the Securitisation Regulation, as explained in question 7.1 above.
+One of the most important regulatory development expected is the further amendment of Act 5/2015, in order to align it with the Securitisation Regulation, as explained in question 7.1 above.
 Additionally, as mentioned in question 7.1, the Securitisation Regulation requires further development by way of regulatory technical standards, as it lays down only a general framework.